 Maximum Contributions

-*Prorated for each month you participate in the CDHP.
+*Prorated for each month you participate in the HDHP.

 **The IRS allows for an HSA Catch-Up Contribution of an additional $1,000 for eligible employees age 55 or older.
 Catch-up contributions can be made during the year by HSA-eligible participants who will turn 55 by year-end.